 “I think collaboration is key here.
 AUSTRAC will need to continue to work with the industry , encourage them to be transparent and have the freedom (and confidence) to experiment.
 This will ultimately help them become individually and collectively stronger.”

-But Ms. Dobbin says avoiding litigation and penalties alone will not be enough to make this approach work.
+But Ms. Dobbin adds that avoiding litigation and penalties alone will not be enough to make this approach work.

 “Collaboration will need to be driven by a common, higher purpose – in this case – disrupting serious criminal activity and protecting Australia’s social and economic reputation,” she said.